Charleroi Locks & Dam

-Charleroi Locks & Dam, officially known as Locks & Dam 4 by the US Army Corps of Engineers, is one of nine navigational structures on the Monongahela River between Pittsburgh, Pennsylvania and Fairmont, West Virginia.
-Maintained and built by the U.S. Army Corps of Engineers, the gated dam forms an upstream pool that is for 19.7 miles to the Maxwell Lock & Dam.
+Charleroi Locks & Dam, officially known as Locks & Dam 4 by the U.S. Army Corps of Engineers, is one of nine navigational structures on the Monongahela River between Pittsburgh, Pennsylvania and Fairmont, West Virginia.
+Maintained and built by the U.S. Army Corps of Engineers, the gated dam forms an upstream pool that is for 19.7 mi to the Maxwell Lock & Dam.

 The dam is located at mile 41.5 on the river.
 Unlike many of the river's single lock structure, the Charleroi facility features two working locks; this addition took place during a 1967 rehabilitation project.